kengibson1111/go-uml-statemachine/API.md

 #### Update

 Modifies an existing state-machine diagram.
+Updates are only allowed for diagrams in the in-progress location.

 ```go
 Update(diag *StateMachineDiagram) error